17 Feb 7 Interesting Local Markets from Around the World

 1: Mercado De Sonora – Mexico City, Mexico

 A notoriously bizarre street market in Mexico City known as the market of witchcraft, spells, and esoteric rituals.
 Here you will find stalls filled with homemade potions, elaborate voodoo dolls, carved wooden heads, heaping piles of dried herbs and flowers, dried snake skins, animal pelts, elixirs expected to help with every possible ailment or disease, and overstuffed cages bursting with rabbits, dogs, rodents and roosters.
-In the front of the market you will also find the usual fruit stalls, trinket booths, and shopping carts filled with sugary drinks.
+At the market entrance you will also find the usual fruit stalls, trinket booths, and shopping carts filled with sugary drinks.

 2: Carmel Market – Tel Aviv, Israel

 The Carmel Market offers an incredible collection of local food and culture.
-Here, you will find technicolor selections of fruits, vegetables, and impossibly shaped piles of spices.
-There is an abundance of delicious food stalls urging you to spend your entire budget on falafel pitas, sticky baklava, homemade tabouli, and fresh squeezed pomegranate juice.
+Here, you will find technicolor selections of fruits, vegetables, and well-balanced triangular mounds of spices.
+There are an abundance of delicious food stalls urging you to spend your entire budget on falafel pitas, sticky baklava, homemade tabouli, and fresh squeezed pomegranate juice.
 One trip through this market is never enough.

 3: Jimbaran Fish Market – Bali, Indonesia